hojahoja/Nodetalk/README.md

 ### 4.4 With Shell Scripts

 Run `serverpush.sh` to update the server with local changes from your files.
-On first run it will ask for your username and add them to a local .env file.
-On subsequent runs it will check for your username in the .env.
+On first run it will ask for your username and add them to a local .env file in the root directory.
+On subsequent runs it will check for your username in the .env file

 `start.sh` will start the main process on each server with unique node ID and leaves them running.
 It will create a .txt file to track the process id on each server.

 `stop.sh` will check all the create .txt files and close the running processes on each server.
-After closing each server the corresponding .txt file will be deleted.
+After closing each server the corresponding.txt file will be deleted.

+### 4.5 Environmental variables

+- REMOTE_USER
+  - serverpush saves this variable on first use and will use this for future ssh commands
+- NT_PORT
+  - Set this manually and the server ports will default to this variable.
+  - e.g. NT_PORT=9001

 ---